atrosekta/rust-electrical-wiki/content/smart.md

 - Must be placed on flat surfaces.
 - Can be paired with Rust+ to receive pre-programmed messages from in-game when activated.
-- With TC authorization, look at the alarm with a Wire Tool in hand and press E to set the alarms message.
+- With TC authorization, look at the alarm with a Wire Tool in hand and press Use(`E`) to set the alarms message.

 ![](images/alarmname.png)